 The word on the street has a direct impact on the perception of potential partners.
 Focus on being positive, open, and prepared during the recruitment and onboarding process: organization and clarity is a great first impression.
 Take a good look at your partner program and make sure it’s worth a partner’s time and effort.
 Give them the opportunity to make money, but also have the training, support and resources in place to make their job easy.
 Building a reputation as being partner-friendly is a great way to keep partners coming and staying.

 Be prepared when potential partners come to you

 An absolutely perfect partner cold calls you and wants to know more.
 What do you do next?
 A good recruitment plan will include a tried-and-true process for relaying information to incoming partners.
 Make sure all those involved in welcoming potential partners know the structure of your partner program, can sell all its best points and can pass a prospect on to the next step of the channel onboarding process.

-Understand who your perfect partner is
+Define your perfect channel partner

-So your pool of prospects is now growing.
+So your pool of recruited prospects is now growing.
 Do you know how to pick from it?
 The best way is to develop an understanding of what partners work best for your company.
 Look at past and current successful partners.
 What do they have in common?
 Examine their market, their location, their customer base.
 Then think about resources, time commitment and engagement.
 Create a list of a number of these attributes, and create an ideal partner profile (IPP).

 Learn to say no